 In some patients with prolactinoma who have adequately responded to medical treatment, withdrawing medical treatment after about 24 months may be possible.
 Although no clear predictive criteria for such successful withdrawal exist, evidence indicates that the recurrence of hyperprolactinemia is generally lower in patients with microadenomas than in those with macroadenomas.
 Hyperprolactinemia is more likely to recur in patients with tumor remnant on pituitary MRI than it is in patients with no such remnant.
 In very large adenomas, regrowth of tumor is often seen after the withdrawal of medical treatment.
 In any case, if medical treatment is withdrawn, close clinical, biochemical, and radiologic monitoring is warranted to look for evidence of tumor recurrence.

-In those patients with DARPs, having persistent hyperprolactinemia despite surgical debulking, with or without radiotherapy, temozolomide, a chemotherapeutic alkylating agent has been recommended.
-Several case reports have shown temozolomide to reduce prolactin level and control tumor growth.[22, 23] Despite this, treatment of malignant prolactinomas is difficult, and survival is approximately one year.
+In those patients with DARPs having persistent hyperprolactinemia despite surgical debulking, with or without radiotherapy, temozolomide, a chemotherapeutic alkylating agent, has been recommended.
+Several case reports have shown temozolomide to reduce prolactin level and control tumor growth.[27, 28] Despite this, treatment of malignant prolactinomas is difficult, and survival is approximately one year.

-Radiation treatment (XRT) has a limited role in the treatment of prolactinomas.
+Radiation treatment (XRT) has had a less prominent role in the treatment of prolactinomas.
 Following conventional XRT, PRL levels normalize in only approximately 25% of patients.
 The major complication of this treatment is hypopituitarism, which occurs in 12.5-80% of patients.
 Other complications include optic nerve damage and neurologic dysfunction (see Complications).

 Because of the excellent results produced by medical treatment, with or without surgery, XRT is seldom used.
 XRT is considered only in select cases, ie, when there is rapid tumor regrowth despite medical and surgical treatment.